 Regular maintenance is essential to keep your property in good condition and ensure your tenants are satisfied.
 Establish a maintenance schedule and address any issues promptly.
 In many cases, you may need to hire professionals for tasks like plumbing, electrical work, or landscaping.

 A well-crafted lease agreement is vital to protect your rights and the tenant’s rights.
 It should cover important terms such as the monthly rent amount, due date, security deposit, maintenance responsibilities, and the length of the lease.
 Consider consulting with an attorney to ensure your lease agreement is legally sound and comprehensive.

 Collecting a security deposit from your tenant is essential to cover potential damages or unpaid rent.
 This amount is often a month’s rent, but figure out how much you will need for the deposit.
 The amount and rules for handling the security deposit should be clearly outlined in your lease agreement.
 Be aware of your legal obligations regarding the security deposit, such as how and when you must return it.

 It’s important to discuss your insurance coverage with your provider to make sure you have the appropriate coverage for a rental property.
 Standard homeowners’ insurance may not cover certain liabilities associated with renting out your home.
 Landlord insurance or a rental dwelling policy can provide the necessary coverage and protection.
 This is always good to have if you happen to get a problem tenant and your home needs major repairs.

 Renting out your home can have tax implications.
 You may need to report the rental income and potentially deduct expenses related to the property.
+After all, additional income means you may end up in one of the higher tax brackets 2023.
 Consult with a tax professional to understand your tax obligations and maximize any available deductions.
 Consulting a financial advisor is a good idea, as well, because they can be a great help.

 Marketing Your Property